-Most allergic conjunctivitis will clear up on its own.
+Most infective conjunctivitis will clear up on its own.
 To help relieve the symptoms you may wish to use a cold compress on your closed eyelids, to help them feel more comfortable.

 It can help if you keep your eyelids clean by moistening a clean cotton wool pad or ball with cooled, boiled water, and use it to gently rub your eye lashes to remove any crusts.
 Make sure you use a different pad or ball for each eye.
 If your eyes feel dry you may also find that artificial tears make your eyes feel more comfortable.

 If your symptoms are acute, your optometrist or GP may recommend antibiotic drops or ointment.